7Block Labs

 • Required headers

-• PAYMENT-REQUIRED: Base64URL-encoded JSON (x402 v2) describing accepted payment options, the resource, and anti‑replay data. (docs.cdp.coinbase.com)
+• PAYMENT-REQUIRED: This is a Base64URL-encoded JSON (x402 v2) that gives a deep dive into accepted payment options, resource details, and some anti-replay info. (docs.cdp.coinbase.com)

 HTTP/1.1 402 Payment Required